discomax/python-challenge/README.md

 1. Create a new GitHub repo called `python-challenge`.
 Then, clone it to your computer.

-2. Inside your local git repository, create a directory for both of the  Python Challenges.
-Use folder names corresponding to the challenges: **PyBank** and  **PyPoll**.
+2. Inside your local git repository, create a directory for the  Python Challenge.
+Use folder name: **PyBank**.

 3. Inside of each folder that you just created, add a new file called `main.py`.
 This will be the main script to run for each analysis.